yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 #### Stacks and Queues ####

-1. A skeleton class for the Stack has been provided in `Stack.h` and `Stack.m`.
-Implement the Stack by filling up the method implementations in `Stack.m`.
+1. A skeleton class for the Stack has been provided in  `Stack.swift`.
+Implement the Stack by filling up the method implementations in `Stack.swift`.
 You should not change the protocol provided. **(15 points)**

-2. A skeleton class for the Queue has been provided in `Queue.h` and `Queue.m`.
-Implement the Queue by filling up the method implementations in `Queue.m`.
+2. A skeleton class for the Queue has been provided in  `Queue.swift`.
+Implement the Queue by filling up the method implementations in `Queue.swift`.
 You should not change the protocol provided. **(15 points)**

 #### Input Format ####